UI-UX-React/Personal-Dairy-app/README.md

 Personal-Dairy-app

-An online personal ediary application, inwhich you can collect your memores in the form of words, photos anywhere and everywhere.
+An online personal ediary application, in which you can collect your memores in the form of words, photos anywhere and everywhere.

 Personal eDiary
 * Write what's happening in life, how was your day, make note of important things.